thavelick/open-sun-safe/README.md

 ## Features
 - Interactive circle view showing UV index by hour
 - Estimated safe sun exposure time calculated based on skin type
-- Data caching in `localStorage` for up to 24 hours

 ## Usage
 1. Open `main.html` in your browser.